williamrjackson/UnityScriptingUtilities/README.md

 Editor scripts to create paths. `MapToCurve` includes a tween to follow paths over a duration using a speed curve.

 ![Path](PathFollowerExample.gif)

+## CustomLog
+UnityEngine.Debug.Log wrapper allowing you to subscribe to log updates, to change in-game Text for example.
+Inspired by the need to see the Debug.Log entries within a VR experience, without ruining the ability to doubleclick the item in the Unity Console.
+Also provides the ability to colorize in the Console.
+Usage: `Wrj.CustomLog.Log("Test", Color.cyan)`.
+Add `CustomLogTextUpdate` component to an object containing a `TMPro.TextMeshProUGUI`, `UnityEngine.UI.Text` or `TextMesh` to update text each time `CustomLog.Log()` is called.